cacahuates11111/zipCollection/README.md

 # zipCollection
-A collection of different zipped DMGs
+A collection of different zipped DMGs, based on :

 # zipDMG
 ZIP your DMG if you're not able to mount it on your local machine.